Varkalas/Tower-of-Hero-Assistant/README.md

 * Writes the item name, level, and acquisition order to a file with tab spacing in between
 * A GUI that shows the item, name, tier, and importance
 * Cumulative statistics OCR
+* Coins and Summoned Heroes are displayed in scientific notation

 # To-Do List
 * Ability to add Records columns